Natchez brother and sister die of COVID-19 over weekend - Mississippi's Best Community Newspaper

 Two Adams County supervisors said they would like to end the mask mandate before its expiration on Oct.
 31 after Gov. Tate Reeves relaxed some COVID-19 restrictions last week.

-Supervisor Wes Middleton said he believed civilians in Adams County were smart enough to protect themselves without mask wearing being mandatory to which Supervisor Kevin Wilson agreed.
+Supervisor Wes Middleton said he believed residents in Adams County were smart enough to protect themselves without mask wearing being mandatory to which Supervisor Kevin Wilson agreed.

 “We should strongly urge mask wearing but I personally would like to see the ‘mandate’ word dropped.
 I believe our residents are smart enough and educated enough to do what they need to do to protect themselves and everyone around them,” Middleton said.